 In some instances, the RPF may have sufficient information from the scoping process to properly avoid or eliminate the potential for impact for plant species of consequential status without the need for a botanical survey.
 For instance, the RPF may be able to exclude or minimize certain elements of timber operations from identified habitat types.
 Similarly, existing requirements of the Forest Practice Rules, such as those governing Watercourse and Lake Protection Zones (WLPZ) or Special Treatment Areas, may adequately address impacts to plant species of consequential status that occur exclusively in riparian habitat or within areas identified for special treatment.
 Likewise, the RPF may be able to propose, or agree to, as a condition of Plan approval to accept certain requirements designed to ensure avoidance of environmental impacts, such as on-site training for field personnel and pre-arranged mitigation measures to be implemented if a plant species of consequential status is later discovered in the area.

 Also, prior botanical surveys may be sufficiently recent and comprehensive to support the RPF’s determination that it is unnecessary to repeat survey efforts.
-However, additional factors may merit consideration by the RPF that may weigh against relying on prior surveys to justify a determination that a new survey is unnecessary.
-Relevant circumstances might include the amount of time since the last survey, how much of the Plan area is covered by prior surveys, whether surveys were performed at appropriate times of year to identify the plant species, whether the survey area has habitat commonly susceptible to year-to-year fluctuations, or whether the survey area has encountered recent, significant intervening environmental conditions such as wildfire, drought, flooding, or global warming.
+However, additional factors may merit consideration by the RPF when determining whether a new survey is necessary.
+Relevant circumstances might include the amount of time since the last survey, including whether scoping identified new species of consequential status in the assessment area since that survey; how much of the Plan area is covered by prior surveys; whether surveys were performed at appropriate times of year to identify the plant species; whether the survey area has habitat commonly susceptible to year-to-year fluctuations; or whether the survey area has encountered recent, significant intervening environmental conditions such as wildfire, drought, flooding, or climate change.

 Where the scoping process does not result in adequate information to inform questions of actual presence of habitat for or occurrences of plant species of consequential status or preemptive mitigation measures for potential presence of those habitat and species, then a botanical survey will be appropriate to ensure that CAL FIRE, as well as the review team agencies, have sufficient information to determine whether sufficient efforts have been undertaken to identify and mitigate environmental impact upon plant species in connection with Plan approval.